Whitepaper

 Verification

-Third-party claim: (sovr_id, verifier, kind) with verified_at / revoked_at heights
+Third-party claim: (sovrid, verifier, kind) with verifiedat / revoked_at heights

 Reputation